system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 2. Place the CPU cooler over the CPU, aligning the two screws on the CPU cooler with the studs on the mounting brackets, and tighten the screws.
     - To distribute the thermal paste evenly across the CPU, tighten each screw a little bit at a time.
 3. Reinstall the cooler-mounted CPU fan, CPU shroud, GPUs, GPU bracket, and top case.

 ## Replacing the power supply:

-Your Thelio Mira may have been equipped with one of three different power supplies.
+Your Thelio Mira is equipped with one of three different power supplies.
 All three power supply units (PSUs) are modular and can be replaced with another unit of the same model.
 Different models may not be compatible with the cabling pre-installed in the Thelio Mira.

 _**Note:** The PSU shown in these photos is not a model that Thelio Mira is being equipped with at the time of writing these instructions.
 Be sure to confirm which PSU model your machine has before seeking a replacement._